a-bangk/snippets.eu/README.md

 ## TODOs

+- Quick start guide to run on a dev server
 - Open JIRA or find an alternative.
 - Add database configuration and guide to run locally.
 - Remove references to Bitwarden.